- Docs

 - Set the slug (this becomes your plugin folder name).

-- Upload your ZIP or connect GitHub/WordPress.org via Integrations.
+- Upload your ZIP manually, or connect GitHub/WordPress.org via Integrations.

 - Publish the plugin page.